teemvil/iot/README.md

 This is repository of a innovation project done for Nokia.
 The idea here is to create a system which gathers data from various different sensors.
 The sensor could ultimately be anything.
 The data aquisiton functionality is being abstracted so that the system doesn't need to know what kind of a sensor has been attached to it.

-More information about the different programs can be found in their respective folders.

 ![process diagram](./documentation/pics/process_diagram.drawio.png)

 Above we can see the process diagram of the system.
 Currently there are three sensors which compose the data acquisition layer.